Monday, December 18, 2017

 Rain games

 Last Sunday it rained all day in south and central Texas.
-(And now there is a catastrophic situation in Houston, with The Girl and Teddy smack dab in the middle of it.)
+Then there was a catastrophic situation in Houston, with The Girl and Teddy smack dab in the middle of it.

-But Hubby had planned to clear out the garage for "big trash day" on Sunday anyway, so he just opened up the garage door and got to it.
-A lot of crap got put out at the curb, including a giant roll of carpet he had been hanging onto for TWELVE years.
-I vetoed his idea of putting carpet in the barn - that's a big NO. Out to the curb it went.
+But Hubby had planned to clear out the garage for "big trash day" on Sunday, so to his credit, he opened up the garage door and got to it.
+A lot of crap got put out at the curb, including a giant roll of carpet he had been hanging onto for 12 years.

 The original plan was to putter around the house in the morning, then go to a wine pick up party in Wimberley.
-But due to all of the flooding the pick up party was cancelled and our 5 bottles are in limbo for now.
-But that was hardly a concern for us.
-We were both a little stir crazy though I continued to putter, and he stayed glued to the TV news, which does nothing to allay your fears over wtf is going on in Houston.
-To kill the time, forget the TV a little bit, and try to relax, we made our own pick up party with snacks and a card game or two.
+But due to all of the flooding the pick up party was cancelled.
+We were both a little stir crazy.
+I continued to putter, and he stayed glued to the TV news.
+To kill some time, forget the TV a little bit, and try to relax, we made our own pick up party with snacks and a card game or two.

 Thursday, August 24, 2017